TDarkShadow/iheartnewvegas/newvegassharp.md

 [**FOV Slider**](https://www.nexusmods.com/newvegas/mods/55085)
 Adds an MCM menu that allows for adjusting the Fields of View for all of the game's camera views.
-- Open the mod's .ini file and make the following adjustments.
-  - fDefaultWorldFOV=85.0000
-  - fDefault1stPersonFOV=70.0000
-  - fPipboy1stPersonFOV=65.0000

 [**Character Expansions Revised**](https://www.nexusmods.com/newvegas/mods/64862)
 Visual overhaul of characters' faces, following vanilla aesthetics.